Admissions

 15

 Students may receive credit for both Physics 1 and 2 (algebra-based) or for both of the Physics C (calculus-based) exams.
 They cannot receive credit for two exams that duplicate material (e.g., Physics 2 and Physics C: Electricity and Magnetism).
-Prehealth students cannot use AP credits to place out of PHYS-UA 11 General Physics I, PHYS-UA 12 General Physics II.
+Prehealth students cannot use AP credits to place out of either or both of PHYS-UA 11 General Physics I, PHYS-UA 12 General Physics II.
 Physics 1 and/or 2 do not count toward any majors or minors in the Department of Physics.
 Potential physics majors may discuss their Physics C credits with that department for possible placement out of PHYS-UA 91 Physics I and PHYS-UA 93 Physics II (but not out of the associated labs PHYS-UA 71 Introductory Experimental Physics I and PHYS-UA 72 Introductory Experimental Physics II).
 Physics majors granted this exemption are required to take one or more additional advanced PHYS-UA electives.
 Students who are not prehealth may apply Physics C credits toward one or both semesters of the Department of Chemistry’s General Physics I and II requirement.

 16

-Students may count eight AP credits (the equivalent of two courses) toward the politics major and four AP points (the equivalent of one course) toward the minor.
+Students may count eight AP credits (the equivalent of two courses) toward the politics major and four AP credits (the equivalent of one course) toward the minor.
 None of these credits can substitute for any specific departmental course or requirement (such as one of the core requirements); they simply count as generic POL-UA credit.

 17

-Students who are not native speakers and intend to continue studying Spanish are required to take the CAS online language placement exam to confirm placement into SPAN-UA 50 .
-Students who score less than 59 on the online test will be required to take SPAN-UA 60 Advanced Conversation, before enrolling in SPAN-UA 50 .
+Students who are not native speakers and intend to continue studying Spanish are required to take the CAS online language placement exam to confirm placement into SPAN-UA 50 Advanced Spanish.
+Students who score less than 59 on the online test will be required to take SPAN-UA 60 Advanced Conversation, before enrolling in SPAN-UA 50 Advanced Spanish.
 On the first day of classes they will also take an in-class exam to finalize proper course placement.
 This may result in dropping to a lower level and losing the AP credit.
 AP scores over 18 months old cannot be used for placement.
 Students who are native speakers and intend to continue studying Spanish will need to take a written assessment with the director of the language program (spanish.dlp@nyu.edu) to finalize placement.

 18

-Students who are not native speakers and intend to continue studying Spanish may register for SPAN-UA 50 .
+Students who are not native speakers and intend to continue studying Spanish may register for SPAN-UA 50 Advanced Spanish.
 On the first day of classes they will take an in-class exam to finalize proper course placement.
 This may result in dropping to a lower level and losing the AP credit.
 AP scores over 18 months old cannot be used for placement.
 Students who are native speakers and intend to continue studying Spanish will need to take a written assessment with the director of the language program (spanish.dlp@nyu.edu) to finalize placement.

 19